joncrlsn/mind-renewal/README.md

 * Display declarations, which are verses that you have personalized to help you renew your mind to the truths inside.
 * Print your declarations for offline review and study.

+## Declarations

+A declaration is a verse that you have personalized to help you renew your mind.
+For example, Philippians 3:7 says

+    "But whatever gain I had, I counted as loss for the sake of Christ."

+and I personalized it as a declaration with:

+    "I count as a loss the things that I once thought mattered."

 All Scripture quotations, unless otherwise indicated, are taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.

 ## Data comes from